-Individual In-class activities and lab assignments (0%): Nearly all synchronous class sessions will operate as a lab session, where we will work through problems/examples together in stata and/or dig into the assumptions of the methods that are being discussed that day.
+Individual In-class activities and lab assignments (5%): Nearly all class sessions will operate as a lab session, where we will work through problems/examples together in Stata and/or dig into the assumptions of the methods that are being discussed that day.
 These activities are crucial to the success of the course, and therefore your participation in these activities is important.
-I understand that it may be difficult for some students to regularly attend our synchronous sessions.
-For this reason, attendance to the synchronous sessions will not be required, and you will not be penalized if you are unable to attend.
-However, if you are unable to attend, I recommend completing these assignments asynchronously to ensure you do not fall behind.
+Consider this your class participation grade for the term.
+What does class participation entail?
+It means you must be an active participant in the class.
+This includes: 1) contributing to class discussion; 2) actively contributing to small group exercises. if you come into class, sit quietly every day, and do not contribute to class discussion you will receive a 0 for class participation.
+I understand that due to sickness or competing obligations, students may not be able to attend every class period.
+For this reason, I will drop the two lowest reading prompt/activity grades.
+In essence, each student has two freebies.